Chart Color Schemes

 AreaSearch assessment of residential development activity positions Encounter Bay among the top 25% of areas assessed nationwide

-This year, $16.2 million in commercial approvals have been registered.
-Compared to Rest of SA, Encounter Bay has similar development levels per person, maintaining market balance with the broader area and reflecting strong developer confidence.
-New building activity comprises 96% standalone homes and 4% attached dwellings, preserving Encounter Bay's suburban nature.
-With around 57 people per approval, it reflects a developing area.
+This year, $16.2 million in commercial approvals have been registered, reflecting moderate levels of commercial development.
+Compared to the Rest of SA, Encounter Bay has similar development levels per person, maintaining market balance consistent with the broader area, and is well above national averages, indicating strong developer confidence.
+New building activity comprised 97% standalone homes and 3% attached dwellings, preserving Encounter Bay's suburban nature and attracting space-seeking buyers.
+With around 60 people per approval, it reflects a low-density area.

 Frequently Asked Questions - Development